odys-z/hello/docsphinx/lectures/lect01/intro.rst

 1. Factorial
 ____________

-Implement a program that takes user's input, an integer and output the factorial result.

 In mathematics, the factorial of a positive integer n, denoted by n!, is the product of all positive integers less than or equal to n: